Ray Baptiste began sketching in the back of books as a child, and sold his first painting to a neighbour at age 15.

 Ray Baptiste began experimenting with the Woodlands style, using swooping lines and dots to depict his subjects.

-While it was a learning experience, Baptiste says the high pace eventually took its toll on both his work and his personal life.
-Today he does much of his work at home, and has said goodbye to the days of constant travel and tight deadlines.
-“I’m working in a very relaxed way now,” he says.
+While it was a learning experience, Baptiste said the high pace eventually took its toll on both his work and his personal life.
+He eventually worked at home and developed a working relationship with Gary Scherbain of Winnipeg’s Wah-sa Gallery.

-He has also found comfort through his relationship with Gary Scherbain of Winnipeg’s Wah-sa Gallery.
-“Gary took a lot of pressure off,” says Baptiste.
-Now his work is almost entirely sold and commissioned through the gallery, which specializes in original Woodlands art.
+“Gary took a lot of pressure off,” Baptiste said.
+His work was almost entirely sold and commissioned through the gallery, which specializes in original Woodlands art.